shossain/smolagents/README.md

 🧑‍💻 **First-class support for Code Agents**.
 Our [`CodeAgent`](https://huggingface.co/docs/smolagents/reference/agents#smolagents.CodeAgent) writes its actions in code (as opposed to "agents being used to write code").
 To make it secure, we support executing in sandboxed environments via [E2B](https://e2b.dev/).

-🤗 **Hub integrations**: you can share and load Gradio Spaces as tools to/from the Hub, and more is to come!
+🤗 **Hub integrations**: you can [share/pull tools to/from the Hub](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_hub), and more is to come!

 🌐 **Support for any LLM**: it supports models hosted on the Hub loaded in their `transformers` version or through our inference API, but also supports models from OpenAI, Anthropic and many others via our [LiteLLM](https://www.litellm.ai/) integration.
+- 👁️ We even support vision models!
+Leverage this to build a web-browsing agent in [this tutorial](https://huggingface.co/docs/smolagents/examples/web_browser).

+🛠️ **Support for a wide range of tools**: you can use tools from [LangChain](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_langchain), [Anthropic's MCP](https://huggingface.co/docs/smolagents/reference/tools#smolagents.ToolCollection.from_mcp), you can even use a [Hub Space](https://huggingface.co/docs/smolagents/reference/tools#smolagents.Tool.from_space) as a tool.

 Full documentation can be found [here](https://huggingface.co/docs/smolagents/index).